RanWurm/TeacherAssistantAI/docs/Software-Documentation.md

 ### 2. Keys & Indexes

-- All tables have primary keys (auto-incrementing IDs).
+All tables define primary keys based on auto-incrementing integer IDs.
-- Unique constraints on OpenAlex identifiers.
+Unique constraints are enforced on external OpenAlex identifiers (e.g., articles, authors, institutions) to prevent duplication.
-- Extensive indexing is used for:
-  - Year
-  - Citation count
+Indexes are explicitly and manually defined to support the system’s core access patterns and analytics workloads.

+*Indexing strategy includes:*

-  - Name/label fields
+- *Temporal filtering:*
+  Index on Articles(year) for efficient year-range queries.

-  - Keywords
+- *Ranking and sorting:*
+  Composite index on Articles(citation_count DESC, year DESC) optimized for ordered result sets (e.g., top-cited recent articles).

-  - View counts
+- *Textual access:*
-- `FULLTEXT` index is applied to article titles for efficient search.
+  - FULLTEXT index on Articles(title) to support fast title-based search.
-- Indexes are a mix of automatic (for PKs) and manual for query optimization.
+  - Prefix index on Articles(article_url(100)) for URL-based filtering.

+- *Lookup and filtering:*
+  Indexes on Authors(name), Subjects(subject_name), and Keywords(keyword) to accelerate filter resolution.

+- *Many-to-many joins:*
+  Indexes on foreign keys such as ArticlesAuthors(author_id) and
+  ArticleAuthorInstitutions(author_id, institution_id) to optimize join-heavy analytical queries.

+- *Behavioral analytics:*
+  Descending index on ArticleViews(view_count) to support popularity-based ranking.

+Primary-key indexes are created automatically by MySQL.

+All other indexes are manually designed based on observed query patterns and performance considerations.

-> **See: 📊 Separate schema diagram for visual reference.**
+See: 📊 Separate schema diagram for a visual overview of entities, relationships, and indexed fields.

 ---